SmitBdangar/Morph1x/README.md

-# Morph1x - Living Being Tracker
+# Morph1x

-A real-time object detection and tracking system focused on detecting living beings (humans and animals) using YOLOv8.
+A real-time object detection and tracking system focused on detecting living beings using YOLOv8.

-## Features

-- **Real-time Detection**: Detect humans and animals in video streams or files
-- **Multiple Input Sources**: Webcam, video files, or multiple cameras
-- **Audio Feedback**: Sound alerts when detections are found
-- **Text-to-Speech**: Optional voice announcements
-- **Video Recording**: Save processed videos with detections
-- **Configuration Presets**: Optimized settings for different use cases
-- **Performance Monitoring**: FPS counter and detection statistics

 ## Installation